How Much Do Missed Leads Actually Cost a UK Trade?

 The other twenty to forty per cent come from forms (your site, Facebook lead ads, Google ads, Checkatrade), word of mouth, and walk-ins.
 Those leak too, but slower.

-Most trades who do this for the first time discover a number between fifteen and forty per cent of inbound calls go unanswered, and a meaningful share of the missed ones never get rung back at all.
+Most trades who count for the first time discover fifteen to forty per cent of inbound calls go unanswered, and a meaningful share of the missed ones never get rung back at all.
 A roofer in our network ran the count and found 28% missed.
 A plumber found 41%.
 Both genuinely thought they were under 10%.
+Pull your call log from the last full month, count the inbound, count the missed, count the call-backs you actually made.

-What a missed call actually costs
+What does a missed call actually cost a UK trade?

-• Direct loss: £400 a week. £20,800 a year.
+- Direct loss: £400 a week. £20,800 a year.

-• Plus repeat work.
+- Plus repeat work.
 The average UK trade customer rings you twice more in five years.
 That is another £800 lost per missed customer.
 Two missed customers a week, multiplied across a year, is a lot of repeat work walking off.

-• Plus referrals.
+- Plus referrals.
 Happy customers send roughly one new customer every two years.
 That is more lost work compounding behind every missed first call.

-• Plus reviews.
+- Plus reviews.
 Trades with thirty Google reviews convert at a noticeably better rate than trades with five.
 Every missed customer is a missed review.

-Side-by-side: response time vs. conversion
+Side-by-side: response time vs conversion

-Response timeConversion uplift vs 5+ min benchmarkSource
+| Response time | Conversion uplift vs 5+ min benchmark | Source |

-Under 60 secondsUp to 391%Velocify Lead Response Study
+| Under 60 seconds | Up to 391% | Velocify Lead Response Study |

-1 to 5 minutesUp to 100%Lead Response Management
+| 1 to 5 minutes | Up to 100% | Lead Response Management |

-5 to 30 minutes10% to 30%HubSpot benchmarks
+| 5 to 30 minutes | 10% to 30% | HubSpot benchmarks |

-30 minutes to 24 hoursBaselinen/a
+| 30 minutes to 24 hours | Baseline | n/a |

 The shape is the same in every study.
 Speed dominates.
 The first response wins.
 Anyone slower is fighting uphill.

-1. You are on a job.
+- You are on a job.
 Hands are full, phone is in the van, customer rings out.

-2. You promised yourself you would ring back at lunch, then a leak turned into a flood.
+- You promised yourself you would ring back at lunch, then a leak turned into a flood.

-3. You ring back at six, the customer has already booked the next trade.
+- You ring back at six, the customer has already booked the next trade.

 None of those are a character flaw.
 They are the geometry of running a working trade.
 The phone is busy when you are busy, and you are busy when the customers are.

-1. A second phone in the van.
+- A second phone in the van.
 Cheap.
 Helps a bit.
 Still misses calls when both phones are tied up.

-2. Family member or partner answers in the day.
+- Family member or partner answers in the day.
 Free in money, expensive in patience.
 Quality varies.
 Inconsistent.

-3. Paid human answering service.
+- Paid human answering service.
 Solid for low call volumes.
 Costs scale linearly with calls.
 They take messages, they do not book your diary.

-4. Speed to Lead automation.
+- Speed to Lead automation.
 SMS and email reply within sixty seconds, lead in your CRM, callback booked in your diary.
 Pays for itself fast at any volume above thirty calls a month.

-5. Speed to Lead plus AI Voice Receptionist.
+- Speed to Lead plus AI Voice Receptionist.
 Every form gets a sub-60-second reply.
 Every phone call gets answered by an AI agent that books the job.
 The miss rate goes to near zero.

 Then decide whether you want to keep paying that bill, or fix it.
 The Information Commissioner's Office has clear guidance on automated lead responses under UK GDPR (see the ICO guidance for organisations) and we follow it as default.
 Compliance is not the hard part.
 Deciding to act is.